 Why you should be involved

 Never in Tasmania has the opportunity to work collaboratively with the University of Tasmania, Department of Education and TasTAFE presented itself.
-With students in years 8 and 9 invited to participate in a career cluster of their choosing you will have access to students who really want to know more about a career in your field.
+With students in year 9 invited to participate in a career cluster of their choosing you will have access to students who really want to know more about a career in your field.

 “The activities were all hands-on and engaging which helped me to understand.”